 What team size does this require to maintain?

-You do not need all five channels wired on day one.
+You don't need all five channels wired on day one.
 Start with the two highest-volume sources — usually support tickets and App Store reviews.
 Build the normalization and sentiment pipeline for those.
 Produce the first brief manually.
 The format matters more than the automation at this stage.
 Once the team sees value, add channels one at a time.
 Each new channel takes one to two weeks to integrate, tune, and validate.

 The target is not perfection.
 The target is replacing five disconnected silos that nobody has time to synthesize with one document that gives the team a shared, bias-corrected view of what customers actually think[7].
 One brief, weekly, fifteen minutes.
 That is the bar.